How does the Authors Registry work for authors?

 What paperwork is an author required to complete?

 The necessary paperwork includes a W-9 form, which is the IRS request for the payee's Social Security number.
 We are required to report any payment we make in excess of $10, and must use the payee's Social Security number for this reporting.
-Also included is our Commission Authorization form, which collects the author's contact information and authorizes us to retain our standard 7.5% commission.
+Also included is our Collection Authorization form, which collects the author's contact information and authorizes us to retain an administrative fee of 10%.
 If you've received notification from us of royalties held for you, you may download the signup documents below:

 What does an author pay for the Registry's services?